yoannsculo/ucblog/README.markdown

-ucblog
+µcblog
 ================================
-ucblog is a c based static website generator.
+µcblog is a c based static website generator.

 Using :